Is a Voluntary Lease Extension – Informal and Outside the Act – the Right Way Forward for Me?

 4. The costs of extending your lease on a voluntary basis

 Increased legal costs can result from lengthy and complicated negotiations.
-If a leaseholder has to recommence with a statutory notice, legal costs for work completed in the unsuccessful voluntary process must be paid as well as the dues for an postponement using the Act.
+If a leaseholder has to restart with a statutory notice, legal costs for work completed in the unsuccessful voluntary process must be paid as well as the legal costs of a new formal application using the Act.
 Landlords can be left with unrecoverable legal bills if their solicitor has not acquired undertakings from leaseholders’ solicitors to pay costs.

 The size of the premium that the freeholder ends up with with may also increase if the leaseholder is tempted to do without specialist independent valuation advice.